ComponentsGuide/components_guide/apps/components_guide_web/lib/components_guide_web/templates/react_typescript/tips.html.md

 For this reason, I would recommend that components are functions that are declared at the top level of a file.
 A function declared nested inside another will be different each time that outer function is called — so either call these functions yourself or extract them out.

-## Once props are passed to a component, they mustn’t be mutated
+## Once elements & props are given to React, they mustn’t be mutated

+When you return an element tree from a component, it might be used immediately or it might be scheduled for use later.

+If you kept a reference to an element you returned and mutated it later, React might see an inconsistent view, causing the result to be unpredictable or for it to crash.

+React relies on immutability.
+It avoids creating defensive copies of elements and props, as that would just be overhead.

+## Test behavior and markup over implementation detail

+## Test roles